 Friends Academy offers generous compensation packages and a wide-ranging professional development program.
 Of equal importance, this is a place where our leadership, faculty, staff, students, parents, and alumni respect and appreciate each individual member of our community.

-- Understanding of Learning Portfolios and Project-based learning
+- Understanding of and commitment to Learning Portfolios and Project Based Learning

 - Bachelor’s degree required

 - Teaching experience required

 - Commitment to teaching and learning in a vigorous progressive school community with a commitment to equity and inclusion.

 To apply, please email cover letter and resume to Jamie Ross-Cory.

 2018-2019 School Year

 Reports to: Chief Financial Officer

 The School Nurse is responsible for all issues relating to the health and welfare of the school community.
 Serves as a liaison to faculty, staff, physicians, and parents on health and wellness issues and provides education and training